jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_dbobjectsprivileges.md

 ## Playback Database Objects Created

-The following repository objects are created by Spotlight on SQL Server in the playback database:
+The following repository objects are created by Spotlight Enterprise in the playback database: